Grace-Fokam/FoliaNet/README.md

 FoliaNet combines two complementary signals:

-1. **Image branch** — a fine-tuned CNN produces disease-class probabilities from a leaf photo.
+1. **Image branch**: a fine-tuned CNN produces disease-class probabilities from a leaf photo.
-2. **Environmental branch** — weather and satellite NDVI for the field's location and date are converted into a per-disease favorability index using agronomic rules.
+2. **Environmental branch**: weather and satellite NDVI for the field's location and date are converted into a per-disease favorability index using agronomic rules.

 These are fused into the final risk score, confidence level, likely stressor, and recommended action.
-The model also supports **early fusion** (joint image + tabular training) — set `model.tabular_dim > 0` once you have paired data.
+The model also supports **early fusion** (joint image + tabular training) set `model.tabular_dim > 0` once you have paired data.

 ---